 In WMS we force the use of a new logistic carrier by indicating the previous Logistic Unit is full and later on creating a new one.
 For now, we close the current one.

-WMS prints the needed labels and return to the picking screen.
+WMS prints the needed labels and returns to the picking screen.

 We must now pick the actual item we intend to pick (the keyboards), and WMS displays the already exiting logistic units.
 Instead of selecting our old logistic unit, we now create a new one.